s2quake/libplanet/tools/Libplanet.Commands.Executable/CONTRIBUTING.md

 ---------------------

-Note that the below examples do not test `npm install @planetarium/cli@0.27.3`, but install *Libplanet.Tools* 0.27.3 with the *current install script in your local working directory*.
+Note that the below examples do not test `npm install @planetarium/cli@0.27.3`, but install *Libplanet.Commands.Executable* 0.27.3 with the *current install script in your local working directory*.

 ### Linux/macOS